-Something unexpected can happen at any time, and if a dental emergency happens to you, it’s important to call the dentist immediately.
-Here are some of the most common dental emergencies and the best ways to handle them:
+Dental emergencies can happen at any time, and if one happens to you, it’s important to call the dentist immediately.
+Here’s a list of the most common dental emergencies and how to handle them:

-Broken or Chipped Tooth: It is vital to stay calm if you have broken or chipped a tooth.
-Call the dentist immediately if this happens, and while you’re waiting, rinse out your mouth with warm water and try to save any broken pieces of tooth.
-You can use a piece of gauze and gently apply pressure to stop any bleeding if it occurs.
-Use a cold compress for swelling.
+Broken or Chipped Tooth.
+If you chip a tooth, it’s important to stay calm.
+Call the dentist as quickly as you can, and in the meantime, rinse out your mouth with warm water and try to save any broken pieces of the tooth if possible.
+If you’re bleeding, use a piece of gauze and apply slight pressure until the bleeding stops and use a cold compress for any swelling.

-Crown Dislodged or Lost: If one of your crowns has come off completely, call us immediately to have the crown replaced and cemented.
-In the meantime, rinse with warm salt water to wash away dirt and debris.
-If available, use denture adhesive to temporarily reattach the crown.
+Crown Dislodged or Lost.
+If you have a crown that has come off completely, call us immediately to have the crown replaced and cemented.
+While you’re waiting, rinse with warm salt water to wash away debris.
+If it’s available, use denture adhesive to temporarily reattach the crown.
 Do not use superglue or any household adhesives.

-Abscessed tooth: An abscessed tooth is an infection of the root of a tooth or between the gum and a tooth.
-Abscesses occur most often as a result of severe tooth decay or broken or chipped teeth.
-Left untreated, the infection can spread to the rest of your body, causing severe illness.
-This is one reason it is important to make an appointment as soon as you get the idea you might have an abscess.
+Abscessed tooth.
+An abscessed tooth is a severe infection at the root of a tooth or between the gum and a tooth.
+They occur most often as a result of severe tooth decay or broken or chipped teeth.
+If left untreated, the infection can spread to the rest of your body.
+That’s why it’s extremely important to make an appointment right away if you think you may have an abscess.